Students frequently receive unsolicited letters and marketing materials from universities.

-Many students receive unsolicited marketing materials from top universities.
-Often these mailings include a personalized letter congratulating the student on strong PSAT scores and encouraging the recipient to apply for admission.
-It isn’t unusual for students (and their parents) to interpret this correspondence as an indication of strong odds of admission.
+These mailings may come in the form of a personalized letter congratulating the student on strong grades or PSAT scores and encourage the recipient to apply for admission.
+It isn’t unusual for students (and their parents) to interpret this correspondence as an indication of strong odds of being admitted.

-While some students who receive these letters are admitted, typically many more are not.
+While some students who receive these letters gain admission, many more do not.
 Some admissions experts believe that the deluge of correspondence not only leads to false expectations among thousands of students, but brings in revenue to the colleges and makes them appear more selective by soliciting many more applicants than they can accept.

 According to the U.S. Department of Education College applications have soared in recent years even as the number of high school graduates fell from a peak in 2007-2008.